yuans-cellbio/customize_genesets/README.md

 - GMT files come from different sources and use different identifier systems.
 - GO collections are often highly redundant and hard to interpret.
 - Signed and unsigned libraries are easily conflated in downstream analysis.
-- Older scripts tend to accumulate hidden assumptions that are hard to audit.

-This project tries to make those assumptions visible and testable.

 ## Core Methodology